Dock Leveler Safety

 Dock levelers typically weigh as much as 2,000 pounds.
-The deck hinges support half the weight, but the other thousand pounds needs to be properly supported at all times, either by the internal mechanisms of the leveler or by strong support struts.
+The deck hinges support half the weight, but the other thousand pounds need to be adequately supported at all times, either by the internal mechanisms of the leveler or by strong support struts.

-As with construction, electric and plumbing work we suggest you check with your city to see if there are any ordinances that would regulate dock leveler work.
+As with construction, electric and plumbing work we suggest you check with your city to see if any ordinances would regulate dock leveler work.

 While it is impossible to cover every hazard in repairing loading dock equipment, the information below will cover the most common safety concerns.

-1. When backing trailers into loading docks from outside sunlight, truck drivers often can not see vehicles or repair men working in the dark.
-Post two or three pylons in plain sight to warn the drivers that your are inside.
+1. When backing trailers into loading docks from outside sunlight, truck drivers often cannot see vehicles or repairmen working in the dark.
+Post two or three pylons in plain sight to warn the drivers that you are inside.
 If you are working out of a truck, back your truck up to the loading dock.
 Besides providing better access to your welder and tools, the barrier will provide a buffer from any truck that should miss the cones.

-4. The deck and lip of a leveler weighs about a ton.
-Before working under a deck support it with at least two safety struts.
+4. The deck and lip of a leveler weigh about a ton.
+Before working under a deck, support it with at least two safety struts.
 Most levelers have one built into the framing; you can order additional safety struts

 on our site.